Draft model for self-assurance

-In early 2022, we developed a draft model for self-assurance, through a co-design process with the sector.
-This page details the process involved to create this model during Stage 2 of this process.
+During 2022, we have been developing a draft model for self-assurance, through a co-design process with the sector.
 You can read more about what we heard from the sector as part of the co-design process, to create the draft model.

 Self-assurance is when training providers have their own systems and practices to systematically monitor, evaluate and continually improve their training outcomes and performance against the Standards and obligations as a registered training organisation (RTO).